-- 1. There must be at least on cell - 2.
-There must be a complete circuit for electricity to flow - 3.
-The wires must be plugged in to each component on one side and come out of the component on the other side. - 4.
-The switch must be closed to allow the electricity to flow
+- 1. There must be at least one cell. - 2.
+There must be a complete circuit for electricity to flow. - 3.
+The wires must be plugged in (attached) to each component on one side and come out of the component on the other side. - 4.
+The switch must be closed to allow the electricity to flow.